Double Eleven (company)

-Double Eleven Limited is a British video game developer and video game publisher based in Middlesbrough.
-It was founded by former Rockstar Games developers Lee Hutchinson and Matt Shepcar in June 2009.
+Double Eleven Limited (also known as Double Eleven Studios) is a British video game developer and publisher based in Middlesbrough.

 History

+Double Eleven was founded by Lee Hutchinson and Matt Shepcar on 23 December 2009.
+Both had previously worked as lead programmers for Rockstar Leeds, where Hutchinson had been involved with the iOS versions of Grand Theft Auto: Chinatown Wars and Beaterator, while Shepcar had contributed to multiple Grand Theft Auto games.
+According to Hutchinson, their decision to leave Rockstar Leeds was amicable and driven by the desire to work on smaller projects, principally indie games for iOS.
+The name "Double Eleven" was derived from Hutchinson's lucky number.
+By February 2010, Hutchinson had assumed the role of studio director, whereas Shepcar would join him a few weeks later.
+Hutchinson initially ran Double Eleven from his loft in his hometown, Durham, and occasionally received support from his younger sister, Kimberley Turner, outside of her day job.
+In late 2010, Double Eleven relocated to the Boho One office building in Middlesbrough and Turner joined the company full-time as finance director.

-In 2010, they began working on an undisclosed title with Sony Computer Entertainment Europe, revealed at E3 2011 to be LittleBigPlanet for PlayStation Vita.
+In 2010, Double Eleven began working on an undisclosed title with Sony Computer Entertainment Europe, revealed at E3 2011 to be LittleBigPlanet for PlayStation Vita.
 In 2011, they joined the trade association TIGA.
 Between 2011 and 2012, Double Eleven were contracted to work exclusively with Sony Computer Entertainment Europe.
 During this time, they opened an additional studio in Leeds, West Yorkshire.

-In 2013, they announced that they are working on a remake of Frozen Synapse - originally by Mode 7 Games - for the PlayStation Vita and PlayStation 3, entitled 'Frozen Synapse: Tactics'.
-After finishing PixelJunk Shooter Ultimate for PS4 and Vita in June 2014, development for FS: Tactics quickly took off and by 5 September 2014 it took on a new name of Frozen Synapse Prime along with a release date of 24 September 2014 for the PlayStation Vita.
+In 2013, they announced that they are working on a remake of Frozen Synapse - originally by Mode 7 Games - for the PlayStation Vita and PlayStation 3, entitled Frozen Synapse: Tactics.
+After finishing PixelJunk Shooter Ultimate for PS4 and Vita in June 2014, development for Frozen Synapse: Tactics quickly took off and by 5 September 2014 it took on a new name of Frozen Synapse Prime along with a release date of 24 September 2014 for the PlayStation Vita.
 Two months later it was released on the PlayStation 3 and Windows.